TheOrderOfPhoenix/ASP.NET/02_ProjectOrientedSessions/00_ProjectStructure.md

-# Overview of Clean Architecture in an ASP.NET Core Project
+# Overview of Clean Architecture in an ASP.NET Core Project (by Chat GPT)

 Clean Architecture is a software design pattern that promotes separation of concerns, testability, and maintainability.
 It structures an application into layers, ensuring dependencies flow inwards (towards business logic) and that the core logic is independent of frameworks and external dependencies.